top of page

 “He joined the Army when he was 37 years old and they called him ‘pops,’” his daughter explained.
 Kerstetter began as a cook’s helper in the mess hall, but then, as he would say, he “got tired of being a cook.”

-He wanted to be on the frontlines.
+He wanted to be in the fight.
 So, when his company landed at Luzon, in the Philippine Islands, he asked for a transfer out of the kitchen.
 His request was approved, and he was soon serving as a forward scout.

 Then-Pfc.
 Kerstetter’s Medal action came during a dawn attack on April 13, 1945.
 Allied forces were working to take a ridge near Galiano, but Kerstetter’s unit had become pinned down.
 The incoming fire was intense, and Kerstetter’s Medal citation would later describe the “enemy mortars, machine guns, and rifles in well-camouflaged spider holes and tunnels leading to caves” that our boys were facing.

 Kerstetter knew what he had to do.
-He charged forward, alone, working his way up the steep ridge toward the Japanese and taking the brunt of their fire.
+He charged forward, alone, working his way up the steep ridge toward the enemy positions and taking the brunt of their fire.

 “With well-aimed shots and rifle-grenade fire,” his citation describes, “he forced the Japs to take cover.”
 He worked his way down a cliff and dropped in front of a cave, swinging his rifle from his hip and killing four of the enemy who’d been there.
 He turned, advancing towards a heavy machine gun crew with more rifle fire and grenades.
 He took that nest out, too.